BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_4_Sending_a_Raw_Transaction_to_a_P2PKH.md

 ## Write a Raw Transaction with One Output

-You're now ready to write a simple raw transaction where you're be sending the entirety of a UTXO to another party; that is, you'll be acting like a money launderer, taking all of the money you received in one blob and just passing it on.
+You're now ready to write a simple raw transaction where you're be sending the entirety of a UTXO to another party; that is, you'll be acting like a go-between, taking all of the money you received in one blob and just passing it on.

 ### Prepare the Raw Transaction